US v. Lopez questionUnder the commerce clause, does congress have the power to regulate guns near schools?

 Boost!

 Wisconsin v.
-Yoder question
+Yoder facts

 Brown v.
 Board of Education clause

 Marbury v.
-Madison question
+Madison clause

 Frozen!